-If you or anyone in your family has head lice over the next few months perhaps you would consider taking part in this study which will commence immediately.
-If you are interested in joining the study and have not used a head lice treatment during the previous month please contact either myself or Ian Burgess at the above address as soon as you discover the infection and arrangements will be made to visit you at home.
+If you or anyone in your family has a head louse infection over the next few months perhaps you would consider taking part in this study which will commence immediately.
+If you are interested in joining the study and have not used a head lice treatment during the previous 2 weeks please contact Ian Burgess or myself at the above address as soon as you discover the infection and arrangements will be made to visit you at home.
 If you contact us by telephone out of office hours leave your name, address, and telephone number (including the STD code) on the answering machine and you will be contacted as soon as possible.